ajdelossantos/Job-Skills-in-Bubbles/README.md

 jobs and skills and connects them together based on data extracted and aggregated from public and private sources (i.e. CareerBuilder, et al).
-It is analagous in role and quality to the data collected by the Bureau of Labor Statistics; both attempt to represent the labor market and figure out what are jobs called, and what skills are relevant to those jobs?
+It is analagous in role and quality to the data collected by the Bureau of Labor Statistics; both attempt to represent the labor market and ask: what are jobs called, and what skills are relevant to those jobs?

 [Open Skills Project API](http://api.dataatwork.org/v1/spec/)